-The majority of respondents (17) either had such a plan in place or were in the process of preparing such a plan.
-In a comparable response a similar number (16) indicated that hazardous and other wastes were integrated into these national level sustainable development plans or strategies.
+A large majority of respondents (31 or 88.5%) either had such a plan in place or were in the process of preparing such a plan.
+In a comparable response a similar number (31) indicated that hazardous and other wastes were integrated or would be integrated into these national level sustainable development plans or strategies.
 With the exception of one party all countries that had a sustainable development plan had included in it hazardous and other wastes.

 Question 9 asked about participating or anticipating participating in any joint activities on common issues undertaken through the synergies process of the Basel, Rotterdam and Stockholm Conventions.
-The majority of respondents (17) responded that they did participate or anticipated participating and specific types of engagement were listed such as synergies workshops, technical meetings and joint meetings and workshops on waste programs.
+The majority of respondents (28) responded that they did participate or anticipated participating and specific types of engagement were listed such as synergies workshops, technical meetings and joint meetings and workshops on waste programs.